 Fixing errors after releasing the software can be more costlier than solving the issues at an early stage.
 That's why it's better to conduct performance tests and ensure quality before making the app available.
 Besides that, if you release the app and get good customer feedback, it will help you get a better return on investment.

 How to Conduct Performance Testing

 The process of conducting performance tests may vary, depending on the tools you use and the testing type.
-But below are the common procedure that is widely used by many testers and software developers.
+But below are the common performance testing best practices and steps that are widely used by many testers and software developers.

 Step 1: Choose a Good Testing Environment

 The first step you have to do when testing a software's performance is to choose a good performance testing environment.
 You need to identify the available resources.
 Plus, the details of the software, hardware, and network configurations will be used during the testing process.
 They will help determine the possible issues that testers might deal with.